-- Kanban origins and evolution
+- Kanban origins, evolution, and benefits

 - Kanban concepts, principles, and terminology